 STEP FOUR.
 In some cases, you may want to explore contemporary conversations surrounding broader topics and ideas related to your document.
 This is perhaps particularly relevant for documents contained in the 'Social Justice' and 'Hevlin Fanzines' DIY History collections.

-A collection guide, or finding aid is the tools used to describe archival material so researchers can find them.
-You can often find biographical information, information about who donated the materials and when they were donated, along with more detailed descriptions of individual items contained in the collection.
+A collection guide, or finding aid, is a tool used to describe archival material created so that researchers can later have more information about a specific archival collection and its contents.
+You can often find biographical information, information about who donated the materials and when they were donated, and more detailed descriptions of individual items contained in the collection.
 Collection guides are excellent places for locating background information about your topic.
-And, this information can then turn into keywords for use as you search for additional resources that help you contextualize your chosen historical document.
+And, this information can then be turned into keywords for use as you search for additional resources that help you contextualize your chosen historical document.

 You can find the archival collection guide associated with individual DIY History documents using the following strategies.

 1) From a single document view, click on the 'More Information' menu, then click on 'Archival Collection Guide.'
 (See image below.)
 This will take you to the University of Iowa Special Collections & Archives collection guide or the InfoHawk+ record for the item.
 If this does not work for your item, proceed to the next strategy.

 2) From a single document view, click on the 'More Information' menu, then click on 'Digital Collection.'
 (See image below.)
 This will take you into the Iowa Digital Library record for your chosen document.
 Scroll down below the document image and find the 'Collection Guide' information contained in the box labeled 'Object Description'.
 Click on the link provided.
 This will take you into InfoHawk+, our UI Libraries catalog.
 Scroll down to see the 'Object Description.'

 The databases and resources below let you look up a variety of types of information including newspapers, census data, and more.
 Which sources are most relevant to the document you are analyzing?